jeantessier/book-reviews/data/README.md

 ## MongoDB

-This command will create a new database named `book_reviews` and populate it with collections defined in `data/book_reviews.js`.
+This command will create a new database named `book_reviews` and populate it with collections derived from `Books_????-??-??.txt`.

+    $ ./Books_mongo.pl > book_reviews.js
     $ mongo book_reviews book_reviews.js